-For improved EMI/EMC performance and making routing of impedance controlled traces easier, it is a good idea to have at least four layers (e.g., Top - Ground - Power/Ground - Bottom).
+For improved EMI/EMC performance and to make routing of impedance-controlled traces easier, it is a good idea to have at least four layers (e.g., Top - Ground - Power/Ground - Bottom).
 This does not mean that it is impossible to use a two-layer PCB for a gigabit Ethernet interface.
 If a solid reference plane is provided for critical signals, guard traces are routed for MDI signals, and finally, if there is no requirement for EMI/EMC compliance, then it would most probably work on a lab bench.
-Two layer boards should really only be used for experimentation and prototyping however, as four layer boards are only slightly more expensive than a two layer at most manufacturers these days - the benefits of a 4+ layer board are worth the minor additional expense.
+Two-layer boards should really only be used for experimentation and prototyping however, as four-layer boards are only slightly more expensive than a two-layer at most manufacturers these days - the benefits of a 4+ layer board are worth the minor additional expense.

 Trace Properties and Geometry

-First, thinking about the antenna problem.
+First, think about the antenna problem.
 The highest levels of radiation are obtained if the antenna trace length is λ/4, λ/2, or λ.
 However, if the length is shorter than around λ/20 of the carrier frequency, then no antenna effect is expected to be observed.
-As a rule-of-thumb, we use a figure of λ/40 for the maximum length to be on the safe side.
+As a rule of thumb, we use a figure of λ/40 for the maximum length to be on the safe side.